sjas/gosca/README.md

 ## misses? todos?

+- check wether git is present
+- maybe check for a working direnv installation and let it fix things if need be
 - some error reporting/handling
-- make the destination path / module path settable from config file (not hardcoded, is no use for me since the path structure is a fixed convention for all my setups)
+- make the destination path / module path settable from config file (not hardcoded, possibly no use for me since the path structure is a fixed convention for all my setups, may change with additional features -> `~/.config` ?)
-- create some checkout function to quick-build repos from urls
+- create some checkout function to quick-build repos from urls (if args[1] ~= https:// -> create structure with proper path and clone, otherwise do regular scaffolding)
-- possibly redo the argparsing then, too